osisoft/EdgeCmd-Docs/V1.1/Installation/install-edgecmd-utility.md

 You can install EdgeCmd utility on either a Windows or Linux operating system.
 For more information, see [System requirements](xref:SystemRequirements1-1).

+**Note:** EdgeCmd utility does not have a user interface or installation prompt.

 ## Windows

 **Prerequisite:** Contact your IT department to ensure that you have administrative privileges necessary on the local machine to run the install kit.